-Impact # Description of Impact Phase Mitigation Measure Section15064.5 [f]).
+Impact # Description of Impact Phase Mitigation Measure Mission Indians-Kizh Nation.
+If the resources are Native American in origin, the Gabrieleño Band of Mission Indians-Kizh Nation shall coordinate with the landowner regarding treatment and curation of these resources.
+Typically, the Tribe will request preservation in place or recovery for educational purposes.
+Work may continue on other parts of the project while evaluation and, if necessary, additional protective mitigation takes place (CEQA Guidelines Section15064.5 [f]).
 If a resource is determined by the qualified archaeologist to constitute a "historical resource" or "unique archaeological resource", time allotment and funding sufficient to allow for implementation of avoidance measures, or appropriate mitigation, must be available.
 The treatment plan established for the resources shall be in accordance with CEQA Guidelines Section 15064.5(f) for historical resources.
 PLAN REQUIREMENTS and TIMING: In the event of an unanticipated discovery during construction, the Applicant shall cease construction in the vicinity of the find until the find is assessed by the tribal monitor and a qualified archaeologist.
 MONITORING: The City will work with the Applicant to ensure the terms of this measure are met.
 TC.2 The Project would not disturb any human remains, including those interred outside of dedicated cemeteries.
 Construction TC-2- Unanticipated Discovery of Human Remains: Upon discovery of human remains, the tribal and/or archaeological monitor/consultant will immediately divert work at minimum of 150 feet and place an exclusion zone around the discovery location.
 The monitor/consultant(s) will then notify the Tribe, the qualified lead archaeologist, and the construction manager who will call the coroner.
 Health and Safety Code 7050.5 dictates that any discoveries of human skeletal material shall be immediately reported to the County Coroner and excavation halted until the coroner has determined the nature of the remains.
 If the coroner recognizes the human remains to be those of a Native American or has reason to believe that they are those of a Native American, he or she shall contact, by telephone within 24 hours, the Native American Heritage Commission (NAHC) and PRC 5097.98 shall be followed.
 The discovery is to be kept confidential and secure to prevent any further disturbance.
 PLAN REQUIREMENTS and TIMING: In the event of an unanticipated discovery during construction, the Applicant shall cease construction in the vicinity of the find until the find is assessed by the tribal monitor and a qualified archaeologist.
-MONITORING: The City will work with the Applicant to ensure the terms of this measure are met.

-Table ES.2 Proposed Project CLASS II Impacts Impacts That Can Be Mitigated to Less Than Significant Levels
+Table ES-2Proposed Project CLASS II ImpactsImpacts That Can Be Mitigated to Less Than Significant Levels